-

 The law requires that a hearing on the merits in removal cases must be held within thirty-five days.
 Thankfully, we drew Judge Jolly as the judge for our merits hearing.
 The mother and I sat at counsel table waiting our turn as the case worker reviewed the case history and how it was the boy ended up camping in a teepee outside of Walhalla, South Carolina, where he was learning to control his anger issues.
 As Judge Jolly sat listening to the testimony, his complexion and facial expression got darker and darker.

-Judge Jolly had gone bald in his later years and had a comb over.
+Judge Jolly had gone bald in his later years and had a comb over undoubtedly held in place by hairspray.
 From time to time on the bench, as he listened to testimony, he would rub his hand through his hair disturbing his comb over.
-As he became more and more disturbed by the case worker’s testimony, his hand started rubbing his head harder and harder to the point where his hair was starting to stand up on end.
-Seeing this the mother, leaned over and whispered in my ear almost in tears, “Oh, my God, is this clown going to decide my son’s future?”
-I thought to myself Judge Jolly was looking like a circus clown the way his hair was sticking out but I whispered back, as best I could, the mother should be patient because Judge Jolly was a good judge and I was confident he would do the right thing.
+As he became more and more disturbed by the case worker’s testimony in this case, his hand started rubbing his head harder and harder to the point where his hair was starting to stand up on end.
+Seeing this the poor mother, leaned over and whispered in my ear almost in tears, “Oh, my God, is this clown going to decide my son’s future?”
+I struggled to keep from laughing because Judge Jolly was looking a might clownish the way his hair was sticking out but I whispered back, as best I could, the mother should be patient because Judge Jolly was a good judge and I was confident he would do the right thing.

 Perhaps sensing the mother’s anguish, all of a sudden Judge Jolly banged his gavel to stop the case corker’s testimony and announced, “That’s enough!
 I’ve heard enough.
 I don’t care what happened in this boy’s home, it couldn’t possibly be any worse than the abuse DSS has inflicted on him since he’s been in your custody.
 Case dismissed.”
 It hadn’t even taken the length of the case worker’s testimony for Judge Jolly to decide this case.